 In 2013, I created an online investing course based on my book Eight-Hour Investor.
 Not only did I attract five-figures in passive income from it, but I gained a new audience, expanded my online and search footprint, developed new skills and grew my online brand and business.

 Thunderclap is a crowd marketing platform.
 Thunderclap makes going viral possible by leveraging your network to amplify your marketing campaign.
 For instance, you would create a tweet, choose a date/deadline, seek support, and if you gather enough supporters, your message would be simultaneously tweeted to all their followers.
-I haven’t used Thunderclap yet, but several authors have recommended it to me.
+I haven’t used Thunderclap yet, but several authors have recommended.

-Commenting and participating in discussions on Facebook, LinkedIn, Quora, Reddit, and so on can lead to sales, but not enough sales to justify a full-time effort.
+Commenting and participating in discussions on Facebook, LinkedIn, Quora, Reddit, and so on can lead to sales, but perhaps not enough to justify a full-time effort.
 The goal of commenting is to attract high visibility, into the thousands, as a few likes and shares won’t suffice.
-Hopefully, the exposure gets people over to your website and Amazon to buy your book.
+Hopefully, the exposure gets people over to Amazon to buy your book.